100 EYFS picture books to read before you are 5 years old

 Books for EYFS – what titles to recommend to children

-Selecting books for Early Years Foundation Stage (EYFS) involves choosing engaging and interactive titles that cater to the developmental needs of young children.
+Selecting books for the Early Years Foundation Stage (EYFS) involves choosing engaging and interactive titles that cater to the developmental needs of young children.
 Picture books with vibrant illustrations, simple narratives, and opportunities for interaction are ideal.
 Consider classics like “The Very Hungry Caterpillar” by Eric Carle, which introduces counting and days of the week, or “Dear Zoo” by Rod Campbell, offering a fun exploration of animals.
-Additionally, books like “Brown Bear, Brown Bear, What Do You See?” by Bill Martin Jr. and Eric Carle support language development and color recognition.
+Additionally, books like “Brown Bear, Brown Bear, What Do You See?” by Bill Martin Jr. and Eric Carle support language development and colour recognition.
 Focus on titles that encourage participation, stimulate curiosity, and lay the foundation for a lifelong love of reading.

 What does the National Curriculum say about reading in EYFS?